2021 was the year that accelerated the dramatic changes of the pandemic, and the lessons in contingent workforce management were many.

 As the engagement of contingent workers continues to rise, so too does the complexity of managing this workforce.
 And without a plan in place, you’ll soon see that the benefits of these workers will be unrealised.
 There’ll be hidden costs, poor rate management, rogue hiring and even random vendor selection.

-The inefficiency of a zero-strategy approach will completely mitigate any benefits you may draw from your contingent workers.
+The inefficiency of a zero-strategy approach will completely negate any benefits you may draw from your contingent workers.
 Not to mention the very real statutory risks.
 I’ve seen it first-hand.
-The first step to getting your contingent workforce right in 2021, is to set your strategy in place.
+The first step to getting your contingent workforce right in 2022 is to set your strategy in place.

 Workforce Data: The Right Arm of your Contingent Talent Strategy

 The prevalence of workforce data really came to the fore over the past few years.
-But in 2020, it was perhaps, one of the most pivotal lessons in contingent workforce management.
+But in 2021, it was perhaps one of the most pivotal lessons in contingent workforce management.
 This fact became apparent for both strategic and administrative reasons.

 First, in a strategic framework:

-- Contingent worker’s outputs and achievements were heavily reliant on reporting and analysis
+- Contingent worker outputs and achievements were heavily reliant on reporting and analysis.

-- Business leadership utilised data from workforce management software to better determine time-to-completion and cost of projects on which contingent workers were assigned
+- Business leadership used data from workforce management software to better determine time-to-completion and cost of projects on which contingent workers were assigned.

 On the administrative side of things, data played an equally crucial role:

-Another critical role of contingent workforce data in 2020, was for the purpose of cost savings; when the pandemic first hit, it was common for organisations to lay off contingent workers.
-Now the opposite approach is at play, as organisations seek to offset the commercial impact of the pandemic, by engaging more contingent workers.
+Another critical role of contingent workforce data in 2021 was for the purpose of cost savings; to weather the storm, many organisations needed to lay off contingent workers.
+Now the opposite approach is at play, as organisations seek to offset the commercial impact of the pandemic by engaging more contingent workers.

 When we were working in the office, five days per week, process management could sometimes be less robust – and sometimes not even documented – particularly with contingent workers.
 Now as remote working becomes the norm (even if only for part of the week), your process efficiencies may look somewhat underdeveloped.